Sorting out terms

 Feder and Karkasis explain,

 Activists advocated expanding the term intersex to refer to a much wider range of conditions than physicians had traditionally identified.
-Stirring more controversy, some activists also “embraced intersex as an identity, likening it to any of a number of other categories of gender identity that one can claim.”
-(Feder & Karkazis, 2008, p.
-34)
+While most supported raising children with atypical sex development as boys or girls, some also “embraced intersex as an identity, likening it to any of a number of other categories of gender identity that one can claim” (Feder & Karkazis, 2008, p.
+34).

-These developments were resisted by many doctors, as well as some parents of children affected by these conditions.
+These developments were resisted by many doctors, as well as some parents of affected children, who viewed "intersex" as stigmatizing and overly politicized or mistakenly associated the term with sexuality and eroticism (Reis, 2007).

-In their 2008 report, Feder and Karkazis, who have been active in the movement to reform medical treatment of intersex conditions, explain their reasons for cautiously embracing the new terminology, disorders of sex development (DSD):
+In their 2008 report, Feder and Karkazis, who have been active in the movement to reform medical treatment of intersex persons, explained their reasons for cautiously embracing the new terminology, disorders of sex development (DSD):

 Feder, E. & Karkazis, K. (2008).
 What’s in a name?
 The controversy over “Disorders of Sex Development”.
 The Hastings Center Report, 38(5), 33-36. http://med.stanford.edu/content/dam/sm/bioethics/documents/people/resumes/karkazispubs/Whatsinaname.pdf